Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Implementation Blueprint

-Translating the 90-day limit with 30-day cooling period from theory to practice requires addressing declaration procedures, constitutional embedding, oversight mechanisms, and edge cases.
+Translating the 90-day limit with 30-day cooling period from theory to practice requires addressing several key design elements.

 Declaration Requirements